doester79/REST-api-node-express-mongo_1/README.md

 # rest-api-node-express-mongo

-#need to add .env file in order to connect to mongodb could datababse.
+#need to use .env file from local folder in order to connect to mongodb cloud datababse.
-#it contains login .
+#it contains login info.